alachuacounty/nextjs-truth-rec/README.md

 * Files are created as .jsx files to take full advantage of JSX features
 * Global Components are located withing the **components** folder

+## How layout component was used in this project
+* Instruction coming soon here

 ## Resources Needed
 * Github Account (If making contributions to code)
 * Github Desktop